 - Get advice, encouragement, and tools with online wellness programs that help you create positive changes in your life

 Most people with prediabetes don’t have any symptoms.
 But if you have prediabetes, you need to watch for signs of diabetes, such as:

 See how taking small steps, creating reminders, and congratulating yourself can help lead you toward a healthier life.
 B.J.
-Fogg, a renowned Stanford University behavior change researcher, shows you how to form healthy habits including eating better and exercising more in 3 short videos.
+Fogg, a renowned Stanford University behavior change researcher, shows you how to form healthier habits.

 Remember, your well-being is affected by both your mind and your body.
 It’s important to take good care of each to have complete health.

 Sometimes, we all need a little help as we’re working towards a goal.
-As you work to stay healthy and prevent diabetes, a health coach can help you explore your options, reach your goals, and keep you on track.
+As you work to stay healthy and prevent diabetes, a health coach can help you explore your options and offer support to stay on track and reach your goals.